 Borrowing Cost

-when such assets is ready for its intended use.
+such assets are ready for its intended use.

 Other borrowing costs are charged to the Profit & Loss Account.